 WebGL’s emphasis on the use of the Graphics Processing Unit (GPU) available on modern graphics cards makes it possible for GlowScript to do high-quality graphics.

-The GlowScript libraries have been implemented by Brian Marks in Trinkets and in VPython 7.
+Use of the GlowScript libraries has been implemented by Brian Marks in Trinkets.

 If you are new to programming, you may find the Python tutorials at www.codecademy.com very helpful.